chung-lab/SCAFE/README.md

 ### Docker image<a name="1"></a>
 If you have docker installed on your system, you might also consider pulling the *SCAFE* docker image and run it in a docker container.
 Once you are logged into the *SCAFE* docker container, the following tutorial on the demo data can be ran with exactly the same command.

 To install docker, please see [here](https://www.docker.com/).
 Noted that all files reads/writes are within the docker container by default.
 To share files (i.e. input and output of *SCAFE*) between the container and the host, please see [here](https://flaviocopes.com/docker-access-files-outside-container/).
+If you are running Docker on a labtop, make sure the allocated resources (e.g. memory and disk space) are enough, see [here](https://docs.docker.com/docker-for-mac/).
+We suggest to allocate at least 16GB of memory.

 ```shell
 #---to pull the docker image